MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Database Fundamentals Subject Outline.md

 Task: The SQL Quiz will be taken online and need to be completed on Ed.
 Students will be required to

-design and execute SQL queries that correctly return specific information from a database.
+design and execute SQL queries that correctly return specific information from a [[database]].

 Due: Week 12 The Quiz will be available from Week 10 of the semester and needs to be completed on Ed